osartun/Backbone.Undo.js/README.md

 Obviously noone would ever do that.
 In fact you also shouldn't do that: Your webapp shouldn't have any reference to the undo-manager within your code.
 Try to develop it independently from the undo-manager and then add an undo-manager-controller which for example binds the undo/redo-calls to Shortcuts like ctrl+Z.

-## Backbone.Undo.js methods

-Methods you can call on an instance of Backbone.Undo:

-### Constructor

-The constructor can be called with an optional argument.
-The argument is an object of attributes.
-So far only the attribute `maximumStackLength` is supported.

-    var undoManager = new Backbone.Undo; // possible, because arguments are optional undoManager = new Backbone.Undo({
-        maximumStackLength: 30
-    });

-The attribute `maximumStackLength` defines how many undo-actions should be in the undo-stack at the utmost, which means how many actions are undoable.
-The default value is `Infinity` so there's  no limit at all.

-### startTracking

-Your undo-manager won't store any changes that happen to registered objects until you called startTracking:

-    undoManager.startTracking()